 What You Need to Use a Pizza Stone for the First Time

-Obviously, you’ll need a pizza stone, but in addition to that there are a couple of more things that’s useful to have.
+Obviously, you’ll need a pizza stone, but in addition to that, there are a couple of more things that are useful to have.

 Something to Place the Pizza Stone On

 The first thing you need (in addition to an oven, of course!) is something to place the stone on in the oven.
 A baking sheet or rack works well.
 If you have a very heavy pizza stone, it might need some extra support to handle the weight, but for most pizza stones this isn’t anything you need to worry about.
 I’ll come back to where in the oven you should place the stone later.

 You can’t bake pizza on a pizza stone without a pizza peel!
 You want to bake the pizza on a rally hot oven, it’s therefore important that you have a tool to transfer the pizza, so you don’t burn your fingers.
 A pizza peel is used to transfer the pizza in and out of the oven.
 If you don’t have a pizza peel, you can use a baking tray, but I really recommend investing in a pizza peel.
 It’s a fairly inexpensive tool that’s going to make it both easier and safer to transfer your pizza.